msupply-foundation/msupply_docs/content/docs/replenishment/internal_orders.md

 ![Internal Order: select supplier](/docs/replenishment/images/intord_selectsupplier2.png)

-3. Select a Supplier by pressing on its name.
+3. Select a Supplier by pressing on their name.
 You will see a window like this:

 ![Internal Order: newly created order](/docs/replenishment/images/intord_newintord.png)